 It is a beautiful range of long-lasting, permanent hair coloring containing certified organic and natural ingredients.
 Make a minus a positive.
-100% ammonia-free, PPD (paraphenylenediamine) and Resorcinol Free.
-PPD and Resorcinol are pigments and often cause allergic reactions.
+100% ammonia-free, PPD (paraphenylenediamine) Free.
+PPD is pigment that often causes allergic reactions.
 Some very server.
 You should enjoy hair coloring that doesn’t make you want to bring a gas mask to get your hair done.

 Will it cover my grey?
 Is it permanent?
 Will it fade faster?

 Yes, it will cover grey beautifully.
 Yes, it is permanent.
 No, it will not fade any faster than ammoniated color lines.
 Fading is often an affect of external factors such as chlorine, harsh products and sun.
 Proper care can greatly reduce these factors.

 If there is no ammonia, how does it work?

 Organic Coloring uses a combination of gentle ingredients with MEA to raise the PH of the hair, softening the cuticle so color can enter the hair shaft.
 With no ammonia there is no toxic gas.
 Ammonia gas can dissolve in water to form Ammonium Hydroxide, which is highly corrosive.
 Something used in most industrial floor cleaners.

 Not always true.
 Henna is very unpredictable, reddish and often messy to use to color hair.
 Most Hennas have PPD and some even have Resorcinol in them.
 Plus, henna often fades unevenly to a bright orangish-red on lighter hair.
 It is not the best at covering grey hair.